THE CONSTITUTION OF THE CONFEDERATE STATES OF AMERICA

 We, the people of the Confederate States, each State acting in its sovereign and independent character, in order to form a permanent federal government, establish justice, insure domestic tranquillity, and secure the blessings of liberty to ourselves and our posterity — invoking the favor and guidance of Almighty God — do ordain and establish this Constitution for the Confederate States of America.

-The Confederacy's preamble more-or-less deleted any reference to collective interests, presumably because it ostensibly intended to be a country focused more on state independence than any sort of grander, national goal.
+The Confederacy's preamble deletes some of the more showy references to collective interests, presumably because it ostensibly intended to be a country focused more on state independence than grander, national goals.
 The CSA does not promise to form a "perfect union" nor does it aspire to provide for the "common defense" or promote the "general welfare."

 |Section.
 1. [legislative branch]||Sec.
 1. [legislative branch]|